About Katharine Mocciola, PsyD

 I’m deeply committed to helping people recognize their strengths, their capacity to endure profound pain, and their ability to find their way through great challenge.

-Again and again, I’ve seen that people are far more resilient - and far more capable of growth - than they initially believe.
+Again and again, I’ve seen that people are far more resilient - and more capable of growth - than they often believe.

 Treatment Approach